 JPND activities

 The implementation of JPND has been supported over the years by the European Commission through the funding of coordination and support actions and ERA-NETs under various framework programs for research and innovation.
-Currently, this initiative is supported by the projects JPco-fuND (2014-2019), JPsustaiND (2015-2019) and JPcofuND2 (2019-2023), with funds from the 8th H2020 framework program.
+Currently, this initiative is supported by the JPco-fuND (2014-2019), JPsustaiND (2015-2019), and JPcofuND2 (2019-2023), with funds from the 8th H2020 framework program.